PROGRESS OF IMO Action

 MSC 93 (May 2014) approved the proposed changes to SOLAS Regulation VI/2 that were approved by DSC 18 (September 2013) and which require verification of packed containers' weights as a condition for vessel loading.
 The approved changes to SOLAS will be submitted to MSC 94 (November 2014) for final adoption.
 The actual date of entry into force of the container weight verification requirement on shippers will be decided as part of the MSC 94's adoption, but their earliest entry into force would be July 1, 2016.

 MSC 93 also approved the accompanying implementing guidelines approved earlier by DSC 18.
-Without awaiting the formal adoption of the changes to SOLAS by MSC 94, the Guidelines will be circulated as an MSC Circular (MSC.1/Circ.
+Without awaiting the formal adoption of the changes to SOLAS by MSC 94, the Guidelines have been circulated as an MSC Circular (MSC.1/Circ.
 1475) to the SOLAS Contracting Governments for dissemination to parties in the international containerized supply chains.
 The MSC Circular can be accessed here.

 The IMO's Sub-Committee on Dangerous Goods, Solid Cargoes and Containers (DSC), at its 18th session (DSC 18), reviewed and amended the draft amendments to SOLAS regulation VI/2 related to mandatory verification of gross weight of containers and the accompanying draft implementing guidelines effected by the correspondence group establshed by DSC 17.
 The approved proposed changes to SOLAS and accompanying draft Guidelines are included in the DSC 18's report submitted to MSC 93 for consideration in May 2014 (Annexes 1 and 2 of the report).